Venkataramuc/gitguide/README.md

 git stash save "name of the stash" `# so we can capture  the name of the stash`
 git stash apply 1 # here we need to give id which we can see from git stash list

 git stash save "name of the stash" -k -u # to track the new & untracked files.

+git lg.
+git log --raw